slatedocs/slate/source/includes/aws/_objects.md

 <code>GET /services/operation/:service_connection_id/download</code>

+> The above command returns the binary that represent the file downloaded.

 Required Query Parameters | &nbsp;
 ---- | -----------
 `bucketName`<br/>*string* | Name of the bucket to download the file from.